International Day of People with Disability (IDPwD)

 International Day of People with Disability (IDPwD) is a United Nations sanctioned day that is celebrated internationally on 3 December.
 It aims to promote public awareness, understanding and acceptance of people with disability.
 It also seeks to increase awareness of gains to be derived from the integration of people with disability in every aspect of political, social, economic and cultural life.

-IDPwD represents a significant opportunity for Australian organisations to share their commitment, campaigns, leadership and stories of empowerment related to inclusion of people with disability in the workforce.
+A significant opportunity for Australian organisations to share their commitment, campaigns, leadership and stories of empowerment related to inclusion of people with disability in the workforce, here are five impactful ways for your organisation to celebrate IDPwD this December.

 1. Create or join an awareness campaign